Resource allocation helps project managers schedule the best team for the job, and optimize how work is assigned.

-Let’s look at the advantages of resource allocation.
+Let’s look at the advantages of efficient resource allocation.

-When you have the tools, you can see the availability of resources and timelines for projects in the pipeline.
+Resource allocation can prevent overspending on resources you don’t need or stop you from running short of them halfway through a project.
+When you have the right tools, you can quickly see the availability of resources and timelines for projects in the pipeline and plan accordingly.

 - 76% of employees agree that workplace stress affects their mental health.

-When you’re allocating resources effectively, it takes into account actual availability—not what’s written on paper.
+When you allocate resources effectively, you can avoid all these negative effects.
+This requires taking into account actual availability—not just what’s written on paper.
 For example, rather than calculating 40 hours per week per full-time employee, you consider potential sick days, vacation time, and other work tasks on their to-do list.

-With resource allocation software, however, you can reduce the instances of errors and promote transparency.
-It uses automation to track the progress of tasks and sends reports to stakeholders.
+However, with resource allocation software, you can reduce errors and promote transparency.
+Every member of the team can track the progress of tasks, and you can quickly send reports back to stakeholders.

 How to build a resource allocation process

-Here's a five-step resource allocation that will get your team working smarter—not harder.
+Here's a 6-step resource allocation process that will get your team working smarter—not harder.